-Local renewable energy systems and energy-efficiency strategies will continue to provide several co-benefits to the community, including lower electricity bills and increased resiliency against power disruptions, even if there are no measurable additional GHG reductions.
+As stated previously, the State's RPS requirements mean that strategies that only reduce electricity use or increase renewable electricity supplies will show zero GHG reductions in 2045.
+However, local renewable energy systems and energy-efficiency strategies will continue to provide several benefits to the community, including lower electricity bills and increased resiliency against power disruptions, even if there are no measurable additional GHG reductions (see co-benefits section that follows).

-The results of quantifying GHG reduction potential of the strategies in this CAP show that, with successful implementation of the strategies, Hollister can meet its 2045 emissions-reduction targets.
-It is likely that there will be new technologies, policies and regulations, and personal and economic behaviors and preferences, and other factors that will emerge in future years and contribute to additional GHG emission reductions in a way that cannot be accurately forecasted in this CAP document.
-Future updates to Hollister's CAP will be able to assess emerging trends more accurately, along with any unexpected changes in GHG emissions, and will revise Hollister's GHG emission reduction strategy, as appropriate.
+The results of quantifying GHG reduction potential of the strategies in this CAP show that, with successful implementation of the strategies, Hollister can meet its 2045 emissions reduction targets.
+It is likely that new technologies, policies and regulations, personal and economic behaviors and preferences, and other factors t will emerge in future years that may contribute to additional GHG emission reductions in a way that cannot be accurately forecasted in the CAP at this time.
+Future updates to Hollister's CAP will be able to assess emerging trends more accurately, along with any unexpected changes in GHG emissions, and will revise Hollister's GHG emission reduction strategy as appropriate.